secureblue/secureblue/modules/files/README.md

 The `files` module simplifies the process of copying files to the image during the build time.
 These files are sourced from the `config/files` directory, which is located at `/tmp/config/files` inside the image.

 > **Warning**
 > If you want to place anything in `/etc` of the final image, you MUST place them in `/usr/etc` in your repo, so that they're written to `/usr/etc` on the final system.
-That is the proper directory for "system" configuration templates on immutable Fedora distros, whereas the normal `/etc` is ONLY meant for manual overrides and editing by the machine's admin AFTER installation!
+That is the proper directory for "system" configuration templates on immutable Fedora distros, whereas the normal `/etc` is meant for manual overrides and editing by the machine's admin AFTER installation!
 See issue https://github.com/ublue-os/startingpoint/issues/28.

 ## Example Configuration: